Many people know about the link between HPV and cervical cancer, but did you know that HPV also causes at least five other cancers?

 Please make sure to discuss your risk factors with your doctor, and ensure that you receive timely and adequate screening and medical care when necessary.

 Researchers have actually suspected that cervical cancer is linked to a sexually transmitted mechanism since the 19th century.
-They only discovered the specific connection between HPV and cervical cancer in the 1980s, however, when researchers in Germany found HPV in the majority of cervical tumours.
+They only discovered the specific connection between HPV and cervical cancer in the 1980s, however, when researchers in Germany found HPV in the majority of cervical tumors.

 Still, not many people know about HPV or its association with cancer.
 This is partially due to lack of education about this issue and poor communication about it to the public.
 It is very common to only find out about HPV after a person has received an abnormal pap test or even a cancer diagnosis.